 All You Need: Sign, Historic Site, and a Photo

 History is being made every day.
 If you are going to a rally on any issue, bring a #TeachTruth sign with you and take a photo there.
 The ability to consider real solutions to a range of issues, from gun violence to voting rights, is curtailed when those topics are silenced in the curriculum.

 Go on your own or with friends or family.
 Brings signs or make a #TeachTruth photo booth frame like the one below!

-- Take a photo with a sign (use ours or make your own.)
+- Take a photo with a sign (one of these or make your own).

 - Share on social media with #TeachTruth and/or email to firstname.lastname@example.org